 The 10 Best Business Card Scanners

-This wiki has been updated 31 times since it was first published in March of 2015.
+This wiki has been updated 35 times since it was first published in March of 2015.
 Once you've moved on from transcribing contact information to the old Rolodex by hand, you'll need to import business card data into some sort of digital address book.
 Designed to make light work of storing electronic versions of paper documents, these compact scanners can also be used to save photos, receipts, and other records.
 Many are compatible with your favorite organizational software, too.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes